 You are not alone if you have Irritable Bowel Syndrome (IBS).
 IBS is common.
 It affects about twice as many women as men (in western culture) and is most often found first diagnosed in people younger than 45 years.
 No one knows the exact cause of IBS.

-In 1997, the International Foundation for Functional Gastrointestinal Disorders (IFFGD) in the US and in 2003, the founder of IBS Patient and Support Group and others in Canada, designated April as IBS Awareness Month.
+In 1997, in the US and in 2003, the founder of IBS Patient and Support Group and others in Canada, designated April as IBS Awareness Month.
 During this time, It is opportunity for people to participate who are usually quiet about their IBS, to shed some light about what it is like to live with IBS.
 We encourage you to blog, tweet or post about living with IBS.

 Read all about IBS here or check out some awareness postings, videos and events below.

 Join the conversation about Irritable Bowel Syndrome on our Community Forums.

 — The IBS Network (@IBSnetwork) April 1, 2018

 It’s officially #IBSawarenessmonth and while we have made great strides in finding better ways to diagnose and treat IBS, we are now believing a cure is possible.
 Let’s start this month on a positive note because #weknowIBS and we will do everything it takes to get there.